NikEgert/Docker_Backup/README.md

 ## Features

-- **File Backup**: Copies the specified file to a destination directory with a timestamped `.tar` extension.
+- **File/Directory Backup**: Copies the specified file to a destination directory with a timestamped `.tar` extension.
 - **Directory Management**: Creates the destination directory if it doesn't exist.
 - **Old File Cleanup**: Automatically removes backup files older than a defined number of days.